-Option Detail Delete a breakpoint or marker To delete a specific breakpoint: If the breakpoint is enabled, click on the red breakpoint circle in the left margin of the Source Code Editor, or Right-click on the breakpoint or marker in the Source Code Editor, the Breakpoints folder or the Breakpoints &amp; Markers window and select the 'Delete' option, or Select the breakpoint in the 'Debug Breakpoints' tab and press the Delete key Delete all breakpoints Click on the Delete all breakpoints button ( ).
-Breakpoint properties In the Breakpoints window or code editor, use the marker's context menu to bring up the properties.
+Option Detail Delete a breakpoint or marker To delete a specific breakpoint: If the breakpoint is enabled, click on the red breakpoint circle in the left margin of the Source Code Editor, or Right-click on the breakpoint or marker in the Source Code Editor, the Breakpoints folder or the Breakpoints &amp; Markers window and select the 'Delete' option, or • Select the breakpoint in the 'Debug Breakpoints' tab and press the Delete key Delete all breakpoints Click on the Delete all breakpoints button ( Breakpoint properties In the Breakpoints window or code editor, use the marker's context menu to bring up the properties.
 Here you can change the marker type, add or modify constraints and enter trace statements.
 (Useful shortcut: hold the Ctrl key while clicking the marker, to quickly show its properties.)
 Disable a breakpoint Deselect the checkbox against the breakpoint or marker.
 Enable a breakpoint or marker Select the checkbox against the breakpoint or marker.
 Disable all breakpoints Click on the button

-Enable all breakpoints Click on the Enable all breakpoints button ( ).
-Break when memory address is modified Click on the Data breakpoint button ( ).
-Identify or change the marker set Check the Default field in the Breakpoints & Events window toolbar.
+Enable all breakpoints Click on the Enable all breakpoints button ( Break when memory address is modified Click on the Data breakpoint button ( Identify or change the marker set Check the Default field in the Breakpoints & Events window toolbar.
 If necessary, click on the drop down arrow and select a different marker set.
 The Default set is normally used for debugging and is personal to your user ID; other marker sets are shared between all users within the model.
 Change how breakpoints and markers are grouped on the Breakpoints & Events window The breakpoints and markers can be grouped by Class or by code file.
-To group the items, click on the down arrow on the appropriate option.
+To group the items, click on the down arrow on the items, click on the down arrow on the items, click on the toolbar, and click on the appropriate option.
 If you do not want to group the items, click on the selected option to deselect it; the breakpoints and markers are then listed by line number.